RosaMalandrino/LocalVoids/_pages/Method.md

 # The Manticore dataset

-To characterize the voids in our Local Neighborhood, we use the <tt>Manticore-Local</tt> posterior realizations of the large-scale structure ([McAlpine et al., 2025](https://academic.oup.com/mnras/article/540/1/716/8128029?login=false){:target="_blank"}), a set of constrained N-body simulations initialized to be consistent with the galaxy positions identified in the 2M++ data compilation ([Lavaux & Hudson, 2011](https://academic.oup.com/mnras/article/416/4/2840/975884){:target="_blank"}).
+To characterize the voids in our Local Neighborhood, we use the ```Manticore-Local``` posterior realizations of the large-scale structure ([McAlpine et al., 2025](https://academic.oup.com/mnras/article/540/1/716/8128029?login=false){:target="_blank"}), a set of constrained N-body simulations initialized to be consistent with the galaxy positions identified in the 2M++ data compilation ([Lavaux & Hudson, 2011](https://academic.oup.com/mnras/article/416/4/2840/975884){:target="_blank"}).
-Produced in the Bayesian framework of the <tt>BORG</tt> algorithm ([Jasche & Wandelt, 2013](https://academic.oup.com/mnras/article/432/2/894/1020272){:target="_blank"}), they represent 50 independent samples of the posterior distribution of the large-scale structure and allow us to carry out a complete statistical analysis of the voids.
+Produced in the Bayesian framework of the ```BORG``` algorithm ([Jasche & Wandelt, 2013](https://academic.oup.com/mnras/article/432/2/894/1020272){:target="_blank"}), they represent 50 independent samples of the posterior distribution of the large-scale structure and allow us to carry out a complete statistical analysis of the voids.
 A full description of the simulations can be found in [McAlpine et al. (2025)](https://academic.oup.com/mnras/article/540/1/716/8128029?login=false){:target="_blank"}, and in the dedicated [Manticore](https://cosmictwin.org){:target="_blank"} website.